cmstead/DataMother.js/README.md

-# DataMother
+# DataMother #

 DataMother is a test data construction library to make creating and using test data fast, easy and predictable.
 By centralizing data in factories with declared dependencies, your tests will always use the correct data format which will make tests more reliable.
 When real-world data contracts change, simply change your data files and then use your tests to identify where things went wrong!

 DataMother makes writing tests fast and making correct tests easier.

-##API
+## API ##

 This is the basic API, examples are listed below.

-dataMother.register
-`name:string, factory:function => undefined`
+- dataMother.register -- `name:string, factory:function => undefined`

-Register registers a mother object with DataMother for data creation later.
+    - Register registers a mother object with DataMother for data creation later.
 Register requires a key and an object and returns undefined.

-dataMother.buildData
-`name:string => *`
+- dataMother.buildData -- `name:string => *`

-Build returns a new instance of test data as well as nested instances of depency objects.
+    - Build returns a new instance of test data as well as nested instances of depency objects.

-dataMother.buildDataArray
-`name:string, length:[leftBoundedInt<1>] => array<*>`
+- dataMother.buildDataArray -- `name:string, length:[leftBoundedInt<1>] => array<*>`

-BuildDataArray returns a new array of data containing a number of data elements equal to the length passed in.
+    - BuildDataArray returns a new array of data containing a number of data elements equal to the length passed in.
 When no length is provided, the length will be 1.

-##Examples
+## Examples ##

-A sample motherfile in Node might look like the following:
+- **A sample motherfile in Node might look like the following:**

 ```
 'use strict';